HarveyHealth/harvey/readme.md

 - For use cases Laravel Mix doesn't cover, we'll need to config directly from `./webpack.config.js`.

 - We are using [Sassdoc](http://sassdoc.com/annotations/) to document our Sass codebase.
-Use `npm run sassdoc` to generate the documentation.
+Use `npm run sassdoc` to generate the documentation and then review it at [harvey.app/sassdoc](harvey.app/sassdoc).

 ### Homestead